CygnusSec/CygnusSec/README.md

   - DevOps Engineer at bGlobal JSC

 Education:
-  - Bachelor's Degree in Cyber Security
-  - University of Science and Technology of Hanoi
+  - Bachelor's Degree in Cyber Security at the University of Science and Technology of Hanoi.

 Focus:
   - Infrastructure